YinHK-gameDev/unity-learn/visual effects/Renderer Component/README.md

 https://docs.unity3d.com/Manual/class-LineRenderer.html

 ### Trail Renderer component
-The Trail Renderer component renders a trail of polygons behind a moving GameObject , over time.
+The Trail Renderer component **renders a trail of polygons behind a moving GameObject , over time**.
 This can be used to give an emphasized feeling of motion to a moving object, or to highlight the path or position of moving objects.

 To create a Trail Renderer: